mortezamosavy999/nn/README.md

 @black_hat_admin03 (93213608)

-information channel General-Bot:
+information channel GeneralTG:

 @Blackhatchannel

 ID Bot :
 @GeneralTG

-You can contact me [via Telegram channel](https://telegram.me/blackhatchannel) but if you have an issue please [open](https://github.com/GeneralTeam/General-Bot/issues) one.
+You can contact me [via Telegram channel](https://telegram.me/blackhatchannel) but if you have an issue please [open](https://github.com/General-Bot/GeneralTG/issues) one.

 thank bot AntiSpammer Telegram-Bot , LiberBot , Ellissa J. and ....  :-D